 In August 2016, after months of negotiation, the parties reached an agreement on a settlement resolving all intercompany claims between the related entities, resulting in the waiver of any claims by DFC and DPI into the receivership (and dismissal of the federal litigations) and securing the FDIC an allowed administrative expense claim against DFC of $700,000, an unsecured claim of $4.25 million, in addition to the release of $1.7 million in cash from certain deposit accounts.
 The bankruptcy court approved the settlement on Sept.
 6.

 Gabrielle Glemann led the bankruptcy team with support from Christopher Kiplok, Scott Christensen, Jeff Margolin, Robert DeLay and Matthew Reynolds.
 Mark Denham led the corporate team in conjunction with Steve Greene, Stephen Luger, Jerry Harrison, Andy Braiterman, Vilia Hayes, Celeste Pozo, Jose Bermudez and Charlotte Marill.
-In addition to Christensen, the litigation team included Aviva Wernick, Jason Benton and Jason Cohen.
+In addition to Christensen, the litigation team included Aviva Wernick and Jason Benton.